Be a Good Tamberlane Neighbor

 Window Treatments - Window treatments in the condo and on the lanai must show white to the outside.
 Also your lanai is NOT to be used for storage.
 It looks unkempt if the window treatments are not uniformly positioned.
 Buyers, visitors and guests look at the overall appearance of the buildings and grounds-help make your building shine from all angles.

 Lanai use - Your lanai is NOT to be used for storage.
 Patio type furniture is allowed.
 Carpeting is NOT allowed as it attracts moisture into the concrete slab.
-Keep your lanai window treatments uniform.
+Keep your lanai window treatments uniform and must show white to the outside.
 IF you have personal items on your lanai, other than patio furniture, close your window treatments to insure a uniform look from the outside, avoid boxes, mops and other furnishings from showing through because the slats are bent or pushed out of place by all your belongings.
 If your screens have holes or are torn they must be replaced.
 Torn screens give a shabby appearance.

 Seasonal Residents/Extended Vacations - Please remove all your door decorations and door mats and store them inside your condo or storage locker.
 Move patio furniture to inside your unit.
 Any bicycles left under the stairways have to be moved to inside your condo when you leave for the season.
 This is all part of Hurricane Preparations you should do prior to leaving the area.
 Every unit owner should have a “condo checker”, visiting your condo during your absence checking for water on the floor, spots on the ceiling, pests, mold, A/C operation and running water in the basins to keep the traps full and flushing the toilets.